 How to make nectarine baby food?

 Very Simple.
 Select, buy, wash, peel, pit, and slice the nectarine.
 Puree or mash the fruit.
+You can also boil the nectarine first to soften it.
 And you are good to go.
 You can also add some water if needed.

 Nectar in the truest sense, indeed!
-Grab a basketful today, and eat healthy every day!
+Grab a basketful today, and eat a nutrient-dense food every day!

 But before that, do tell us how this post on benefits of nectarines has helped you.
 You see the comment box down there?
 Yes, leave your valuable comments there.
 We promise to get back to you as soon as possible.

 Till then, happy nectarin’!